Language: EN

 Nested Namespaces

 Namespaces can be nested.
-That is, a namespace can contain other namespaces.
-This allows for hierarchical organization of the code, although it is not particularly common.
+That is, a Namespace can contain other Namespaces.
+This allows for a hierarchical organization of code (although it is not particularly common).

 namespace Company